Why Kitchen Extracts?

-However well maintained a kitchen extract system in a commercial kitchen, there will inevitably be a building up of grease in the ductwork.
+A kitchen extract system in a commercial kitchen that has been well maintained, will inevitably be a building up of grease in the ductwork.

 This accumulated grease forms a hidden combustion load within the internal surface of ductwork.
-This ductwork then penetrates deep within a building, through walls and floors before it reaches its discharge point.
+The ductwork behind the canopy penetrates deep within a building, through walls and floors before it reaches its discharge point.
 Under the right conditions fire or even high temperatures can ignite this level of grease, with devastating consequences.

-This build up of grease also has hygiene implications and leads to the extract system running less efficiently.
+Build-up of grease has far reaching hygiene implications and leads to the extract system running less efficiently.